agraef/purr-data-intro/Purr-Data-Intro.md

 ![Fig. 1: Purr Data running on Mac OSX.](purr-data.png)

 Purr Data's nw.js GUI also has some disadvantages.
 Most notably, some of the included externals still rely on Tcl code, so their GUI features will not work in Purr Data until they get ported to the new GUI.
-Second, the browser engine may have a higher memory footprint than Tcl/Tk which might lead to issues on some embedded platforms.
-Finally, the size of the binary packages is much larger than with Pd-l2ork or Pd-extended since, in order to make the packages self-contained, they also include the full nw.js binary distribution.
+Second, the size of the binary packages is considerably larger than with Pd-l2ork or Pd-extended since, in order to make the packages self-contained, they also include the full nw.js binary distribution.
+Finally, the browser engine has a much higher memory footprint than Tcl/Tk which might be an issue on embedded platforms with *very* tight memory contraints.
+So you'll have to weigh the advantages against the disadvantages, considering your use case and target platform.

-So you'll have to weigh the advantages against the disadvantages, considering your use case.
-But all in all, even though Purr Data is still comparatively young, it is certainly ready for day-to-day use already, and it offers some really compelling advancements.
+To summarize, Purr Data is still comparatively young, but the present release has been thoroughly tested and many bugs have been ironed out in the past few months, so it is certainly ready for day-to-day use.
+It also offers some really compelling advancements over its predecessors.
 If you have been looking for a modern and actively-maintained successor of Pd-extended, this is it.

 ## The Name?